Itamar2562/ArpSpoofPro/README.md

+A simple ARP spoofing tool developed for ethical hacking practice and self-learning in network security.

+What does it do?
-arp spoofing tool that sends arp to the router and target in order to make them send massages to you.
+    The script send ARP pacetks in the network to trick the router and the target into sending traffic to you.

 How to use:
     start the program and follow the instructions.